shermaninator/github-slideshow/_posts/0000-01-02-shermaninator.md

 layout: slide
 title: "Welcome to shermaninator's slide!"
 ---
 Thanksgiving is a great holiday!
-No politics
-Use the left arrow to go back!
+No politics please Use the left arrow to go back!